 Judiciary: this part of my research agenda focuses on the impact of institutions, and in particular the judiciary, on growth

 Chemin, M. (2020), “Can Judiciaries Constrain Executive Power?
-Evidence from Judicial Reforms”, Revise and Resubmit, Journal of Public Economics.
+Evidence from Judicial Reforms”, Journal of Public Economics, forthcoming.

 Aberra, A., and M. Chemin.
 (2021).
 “Does Legal Representation Increase Investment?
 Evidence from a Randomized Experiment in Kenya”, Forthcoming, Journal of Development Economics.

 Chemin, M. (2018).
 "Judicial Efficiency and Firm Productivity: Evidence from a World Database of Judicial Reforms", Review of Economics and Statistics, forthcoming.